hexinfra/gorox/README.md

 Platforms
 =========

-Gorox should be working on these operating systems:
+Gorox works on these operating systems:

   * Linux kernel >= 3.9
   * FreeBSD >= 12.0